 ABA Forum on the Construction Industry

-State Bar of Texas, Construction Law Section, Council and Foundation Board Member (2017 to 2020)
+State Bar of Texas, Construction Law Section, Council and Foundation Board Member (2017 – 2020)

 Member, William “Mac” Taylor American Inn of Court

-TEXO, The Construction Association – Government Affairs Committee (2012 to present)
+TEXO, The Construction Association – Government Affairs Committee (2012 – present); Board of Directors (2022)

 Salesmanship Club of Dallas (2020 – present)